Download WVMHA’s Equipment Guidelines for a full list of equipment.

 Cloth “Hockey” tape is used for blade and butt-end of the stick.

-North Shore Sport Swap is always an option for new and used equipment.
+North Shore Sport Swap is an option for new and used equipment.

 Sportchek at Park Royal has fair prices, broad selection and an excellent skate trade-in program.